How much do dispensaries pay per pound? The price is dropping

 A look into the weeds…

-While the number of cultivators has remained relatively stable (73 as of January 2022), the number of plants harvested in MA has gone up drastically.
+The number of cultivators remained relatively stable through 2022 at just over 70 cultivators.
+However, as of 2023, there were 117 cannabis cultivators with 249 more with licenses awaiting approval.
+The number of plants harvested in MA has also gone up drastically.
 In January 2021, 32,700 indoor plants were harvested versus 46,000 plants harvested in January 2022.
-And, the outdoor crop in MA last year was impressive with over 56,000 plants harvested in October 2021.
+More demand and more dispensaries naturally mean more cannabis is needed to keep the supply chain moving.

 Sustaining Profits in a Lower-Priced Cannabis Market